 - Free trial: 15 days

-- Core features: help desk, live chat, help center, social support
+- Core features: live chat, ticketing system, knowledge base.

 Though Zendesk is indeed a great help desk tool, it has many excellent yet more affordable alternatives worth your attention.

-If your goal is having more help desk features, you’d probably be satisfied with Freshdesk and Kayako.
+If your goal is to have more help desk features, you’d probably be satisfied with Freshdesk and Kayako.

-Help Scout and HappyFox made an impression of rather simple and not overly complicated tools.
+Help Scout, Crisp, and HappyFox made an impression of rather simple and not overly complicated tools.
 The choice is yours.